Blackbutt (NSW)

 Blackbutt shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 17.1%, significantly lower than NSW's average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 39.4% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (28.2%).
+Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (28.2%).
+Educational participation is high, with 26.4% of residents currently enrolled in formal education, comprising 8.2% in primary, 7.9% in secondary, and 4.7% in tertiary education.

-Educational participation is high, with 26.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
 This includes 8.2% in primary education, 7.9% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education